VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/guiprog.md

 Alright, setup out of the way, let's code!
 One of my first projects in processing was to make a [Topographic Map](https://en.wikipedia.org/wiki/Topographic_map), looking generator because I just find them quite visually appealing.

-So, thinking about that problem, we clearly need data. probably an array of sorts with a bunch of values that have a smoothed relationship when viewing them as height map, then we'd want to look at the transition points between ranges of values.
+So, thinking about that problem, we clearly need data.
+Probably an array of sorts with a bunch of values that have a smoothed relationship when viewing them as a height map, then we'd want to look at the transition points between ranges of values.

-Looking up random data generation in python, and you should stumble upon it's noise generation, and see that it uses [Perlin Noise](https://en.wikipedia.org/wiki/Perlin_noise), which upon looking at it should be obvious that it generates exactly what we want.
-So, looking up an example for that in processing we get to this page: https://processing.org/examples/noise2d.html
+Looking up random data generation in python, and you should stumble upon its noise generation, and see that it uses [Perlin Noise](https://en.wikipedia.org/wiki/Perlin_noise), which upon looking at it should be obvious that it generates exactly what we want.
+So, looking up an example for that in processing, we get to this page: https://processing.org/examples/noise2d.html

 Well, that's already super close, so let's look at that code